-Upon termination of service with the Employer, the entire vested amount in a participant's account can be distributed, at the participant's election, in a single payment.
-If no distribution election is made by the participant and the participant's account balance exceeds \$1,000, the balance in the account will remain in the Plan and shall be distributed (1) at the participant's request, or (2) upon the participant's death, whichever is earlier.
-When a participant dies, if his or her spouse is the beneficiary, the spouse may remain in the Plan until December 31 of the calendar year following the calendar year of the participant's death.
-If the value of the participant's account is \$1,000 or less, the entire amount in the participant's account is distributed in a single payment to the participant's beneficiary (ies) according to the terms of the Plan.
+Upon termination of service with the Company, the entire vested amount in a participant's account can be distributed, at the participant's election, in a single payment.
+If no distribution election is made by the participant and the participant's account balance exceeds \$5,000, the balance in the account will remain in the Plan and shall be distributed (1) at the participant's request, (2) when the participant attains age seventy and one-half (70-1/2) through the payment of minimum required distributions as defined by the Plan, or (3) upon the participant's death, whichever is earliest.
+When a participant dies, if his or her spouse is the beneficiary, the spouse may remain in the Plan under the same conditions as previously described for the participant.
+Otherwise, the entire amount in the participant's account is distributed in a single payment to the participant's beneficiary (ies).